Ally Avery

 Sleep Duration and Post-Traumatic Stress Disorder Symptoms: A Twin Study

-McCall CA, Turkheimer E, Tsang S, Avery A, Duncan GE, Watson NF.
-Study Objectives Long and short sleep duration are associated with greater risk of developing post-traumatic stress disorder (PTSD); however, it is unknown how genetic and environmental influences impact this relationship.
-Thus, we investigated the association between sleep duration and PTSD symptoms using twin […]
+Study Objectives: Long and short sleep duration are associated with greater risk of developing post-traumatic stress disorder (PTSD); however, it is unknown how genetic and environmental influences impact this relationship.
+Thus, we investigated the association between sleep duration and PTSD symptoms using twin models.
+Methods: Data were obtained from 1,865 monozygotic and 758 dizygotic twin […]

 The CODATwins Project: The Current Status and Recent Findings of COllaborative Project of Development of Anthropometrical Measures in Twins